ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 ## Error: x must be positive
 ```

-`requires` produces an improved design-by-contract tool for validating function arguments.
+`requires` produces an improved Design by Contract tool for validating function arguments.
 Consider managing a bank account:

 ```python